LGuitron/LIBOL-python/README.md

 This library is based on LIBOL by stevenhoi.
 For this reason unit tests are provided with the puprose of testing the following:
-*Similar mistake rates when executing algorithms with the same values for hyperparameters *Equal or better running time for this library compared to LIBOL Matlab
+* Similar mistake rates when executing algorithms with the same values for hyperparameters
+* Equal or better running time for this library compared to LIBOL Matlab

 To run the tests execute the command
 ```
 nose2
 ```
 This tests run all of the algorithms for both Matlab and Python implementations with the exception of the Kernel Perceptron and Kernel OGD.
-The files to be tested for binary classification and multiclass classification are located in data/test/bc, and data/test/mc respectively, additional files can be added into these directories if required.
+The files to be tested for binary classification and multiclass classification are located in data/test/bc, and data/test/mc respectively, additional files can be added into these directories for additional testing.

 ## Hyperparameter Selection